Ghana national football team

-The Ghana national football team represents Ghana in men's international football.
-The team is named the Black Stars after the Black Star of Africa in the flag of Ghana.
-It is governed by the Ghana Football Association, the governing body for football in Ghana.
+The Ghana national football team represents Ghana in men's international association football.
+It is nicknamed the Black Stars after the Black Star of Africa in the flag of Ghana.
+The team is governed by the Ghana Football Association.
 Prior to 1957, it played as the Gold Coast.

 Ghana qualified for the FIFA World Cup for the first time in 2006.
-The team has won the Africa Cup of Nations four times (1963, 1965, 1978, and 1982), while finishing as runners-up five times (1968, 1970, 1992, 2010, and 2015).
-They have also qualified for the CHAN four times, finishing as runners-up twice (2009 and 2014).
+It has won the Africa Cup of Nations four times (1963, 1965, 1978, and 1982), while finishing as runners-up five times (1968, 1970, 1992, 2010, and 2015).
+Ghana have qualified for the CHAN four times, finishing as runners-up twice (2009 and 2014).

-As at November 20, 2025, Ghana ranked 72nd in the world and 17th among African football nations.

 History

 On 19 August 1962 at the Accra Sports Stadium, Ghana hosted Real Madrid, who were at the time Spanish champions, drawing 3–3.

 Charles Kumi Gyamfi became coach in 1961, leading Ghana to successive African Cup of Nations titles, in 1963 and 1965.
 The Black Stars achieved their record win, 13–2 away to Kenya, in the latter.
-They reached the final of the tournament in 1968 and 1970, losing 1–0 on both occasions, to DR Congo and Sudan respectively.
-Their domination of the tournament earned them the nickname "the Black Stars of Africa" in the 1960s.
+It reached the final of the tournament in 1968 and 1970, losing 1–0 on both occasions, to DR Congo and Sudan respectively.
+Its domination of the tournament earned it the nickname "the Black Stars of Africa" in the 1960s.

-Fortunes changed for the Black Stars however, after they failed to qualify for three successive AFCONs in the 1970s.
-In the early 1980s, however, with emerging talents such as Abedi Pele, the Black Stars defeated 1982 AFCON hosts Libya in the final to win their fourth and to date, last continental title.
-Fortunes changed again however, as in the 1984 tournament, they were knocked out in the group stages, before failing to qualify for the 1986, 1988 and 1990 tournaments.
+Fortunes changed for the Black Stars after it failed to qualify for three successive AFCON's in the 1970s.
+In the 1980s, with emerging talents such as Abedi Pele, the Black Stars defeated 1982 AFCON hosts Libya in the final to win its fourth continental title.
+Fortunes changed again, as in the 1984 tournament, it was knocked out in the group stages, before failing to qualify for the 1986, 1988 and 1990 tournaments.
 In 1992, the Black Stars would finish runners-up to the Ivory Coast in a penalty shootout after a goalless draw, which saw every player on the pitch take a penalty, in which they were beaten 11-10, with African Footballer of the Year Abedi Pele suspended for the final.

 Tensions among the squad led to the parliamentary and executive to intervene and settle issues between players Abedi Pele and Tony Yeboah.
 In the 1990s, this may have played some part in the failure of the team to build on the successes of the national underage teams.
-However, the generation of Black Stars players who went to the 2001 FIFA World Youth Championship final became the "core" of the team at the 2002 African Cup of Nations, going undefeated for a year in 2005 and qualifying for the final tournament of the 2006 FIFA World Cup.
+The generation of Black Stars players who went to the 2001 FIFA World Youth Championship final became the "core" of the team at the 2002 African Cup of Nations, going undefeated for a year in 2005 and qualifying for the final tournament of the 2006 FIFA World Cup.
 The Black Stars started by succumbing to a 2–0 defeat to eventual champions Italy, and wins over Czech Republic (2–0) and the United States (2–1).
-This saw them advance through to the second round, where they lost 3–0 to Brazil.
+This saw it advance through to the second round, where it lost 3–0 to Brazil.